MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-staging-artifact.md

 # Known issue - Staging artifacts aren't hidden and can be modified by the end-user

 In a new workspace, when an end-user first launches a Dataflow Gen2, a set of staging artifacts, such as a new Lakehouse and a new Data Warehouse, are automatically created for the whole workspace.
-These artifacts can be leveraged for a set of functionalities available for Dataflow Gen2.
+These artifacts can be used for a set of functionalities available for Dataflow Gen2.

-A user is able to see these staging artifacts in the workspace list and lineage as well as being able to interact with these artifacts.
+A user is able to see these staging artifacts in the workspace list and lineage and being able to interact with these artifacts.

-If a user deletes or modifies any of these staging artifacts, the workspace can be set in a state that won't be able to leverage these artifacts because of misconfiguration.
+If a user deletes or modifies any of these staging artifacts, the workspace can be set in a state that won't be able to use these artifacts because of misconfiguration.

 **APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric